Overcoming alcohol addiction means first ceasing alcohol intake, and taking care of physical and chemical withdrawal symptoms.

 Withdrawal symptoms can begin quickly after you stop drinking, and can be dangerous in an unsupervised setting.

 Detoxing from alcohol means undergoing withdrawal from alcohol, but with the assistance of a prescribed medication, to substitute in place of the alcohol itself.

 The substitute medication mimics the chemical effects of alcohol, meaning fewer symptoms are experienced.

-Later, once detoxification is complete, it’s important to identify and address the root cause of the addiction itself, in treatment.
+Later, once detoxification is complete, it’s important to identify and address the root cause of the addiction itself, in a full alcohol rehab programme.

-To avoid these symptoms or alleviate them, many will return back to alcohol use again.
+To avoid these withdrawal symptoms or alleviate them, many will return back to alcohol use again.

-And, as alcohol use continues over time – and usually steadily rises – the time delay between ceasing alcohol intake, and the onset of withdrawal symptoms, will reduce.
+And, as alcohol use continues over time, the time delay between ceasing alcohol intake, and the onset of withdrawal symptoms, will reduce.

 At this point, we can say that the individual is physically addicted to alcohol.